Hendrix-CS/csci151/labs/text-prediction.md

 -   Implement a simple version of `remove`, which simply finds the end of the word to remove and then sets `isMember` to `false`.
-This will pass all the tests but leaves lots of useless `Trie` nodes lying around; see Step 5.
+This will pass all the tests but leaves lots of useless `Trie` nodes lying around; you will fix this in Step 5.

 ## Step 4: inorder, successorsTo

 Implement `inorder` and `successorsTo`.
 See the comments in the code for descriptions of what they should do.

-Coming up with a good way to organize `inorder` is tricky.
-Feel free to ask me for hints.
-Once you have written `inorder`, it should be possible to write `successorsTo` in a concise way that reuses several previous pieces.
+The implementation of `successorsTo` will be *much* simpler if `find` is employed as a helper method.

 ## Step 5: better remove

 Implement a better version of `remove`, which actually deletes any unneeded `Trie` nodes.
-The stack of nodes returned by `find` may be helpful in this task.
+The stack of nodes returned by `find` will be helpful in this task.

 ## Grading